Here’s everything about sharing a PayPal transaction ID being safe:

 PayPal creates transaction IDs so they can reference specific interactions without involving personal or financial data in the process.

-So if you want to learn all about what someone can do with your PayPal transaction ID, then this article is for you.
+So if you want to learn all about how safe it is to share your PayPal transaction ID with someone, then this article is for you.

 What Is the PayPal Transaction ID?